savantcare/emr/docs/tech/how.md

 Dis-Advantages of architecture 2:

 1. How to run sql query over a JSON on the browser client side.
-Use https://vuex-orm.org/ with https://github.com/client-side/plugin-axios and https://github.com/client-side/plugin-soft-delete (bring discontinued to industry standard by calling it soft delete)
+Use https://vuex-orm.org/ with https://github.com/client-side/plugin-axios and https://github.com/client-side/plugin-soft-delete (bring deleted to industry standard by calling it soft delete)

 ## Q12) How to deploy to Heroku?